What Is The Most Dangerous Bee

 Venom Potency and Effects

 While the venom of an Africanized honey bee is not significantly more potent than that of a European honey bee, the sheer number of stings inflicted during an attack makes them far more dangerous.
 A single sting from any honey bee can be painful and cause localized swelling, redness, and itching.
-However, multiple stings can lead to more severe reactions, especially in individuals who are allergic to bee venom.
+Still, multiple stings can lead to more severe reactions, especially in individuals who are allergic to bee venom.

 In severe cases, multiple bee stings can cause systemic reactions such as difficulty breathing, dizziness, nausea, and even anaphylactic shock.
 Anaphylaxis is a life-threatening allergic reaction that requires immediate medical attention.
 The cumulative effect of numerous stings can overwhelm the body's defenses, leading to serious health complications and, in rare instances, death.